tszekely/react-learning-module/step-01.md

 There are many things going on in our config, but I'll highlight the essentials:

 - We added the `main.less` file as an entry point
-- We added the **LESS & CSS loaders**, and we've set them to watch .less files in our styles folder
+- We added the **LESS & CSS loaders**, and we've set them to watch .less files in our styles folder;
 - We added the **url-loader** to watch for font files in our app folder and the bootstrap fonts folder (as we need to load the glyphicon fonts)
+- We added the **image-webpack-loader** to watch image files; the cool thing about it is it also handles image optimization
+- As you might have noticed, we're watching `.svg` files in both the URL & image loader; to prevent conflicts (images copied to the fonts folder or vice versa), we're excluding the complementary folders of both
 - We've set up the **ExtractTextPlugin** for styles in order to bundle them in a `style.css` file.
 If we didn't, the styles would have been inlined in the HTML file's header.
 - We've enabled source-maps for our files to make things easier to debug